vid/tc-docker/README.md

 Note a single branch deploy may not be suitable for ongoing development; use a regular `git clone` in that case.

-Make a hosts entry for talent.local.ca that points to localhost, you should then be able to access the application at https://talent.local.ca/ (you will need to accept the self-signed certificate).
+Make a hosts entry for talent.test that points to localhost, you should then be able to access the application at https://talent.test/ (you will need to accept the self-signed certificate).

 Once this is all set up, development commands can be run from the host system in the running talentcloud-op container.